Behgjet Pacolli

-He is the major shareholder of Mabetex Group, a Swiss-based construction and civil-engineering company.
+He is the major shareholder of Mabetex Group, a Swiss-based construction and civil engineering company.
 Pacolli is also the president of the third biggest political party in Kosovo, the New Kosovo Alliance.
-He is believed to be the world's richest ethnic Albanian.
+He is among the world's wealthiest ethnic Albanians.
 Pacolli has also acted as a mediator in hostage recovery situations.

 Early life and education

-Pacolli is the son of Isa and Nazmije, the second of ten children.
-He completed his primary education in Marec and high school in Pristina.
+Behgjet Pacolli is the son of Isa and Nazmije, the second of ten children.
+He completed his primary education in Marec and high school in Prishtina.
 He is Kosovo Albanian by ethnicity but has Swiss citizenship as well (which he received in 1992).
-After receiving his bachelor's degree from the Hamburg Institute of Foreign Trade in 1974, he completed his military service in the Yugoslav army, and soon after joined an Austrian company, for which he worked as a sales representative for ex-Yugoslavia, Bulgaria, Poland and Russia.
+After receiving his bachelor's degree from the Hamburg Institute of Foreign Trade in 1974, he completed his military service in the Yugoslav army.
+Afterward, he joined an Austrian company, for which he worked as a sales representative for ex-Yugoslavia, Bulgaria, Poland, and Russia.
 Two years later, he moved to Switzerland and joined a Swiss company he had gotten to know in Moscow.

 Pacolli went to graduate school at the Mösinger Zurich Institute, where he received his master's degree in marketing and management.
 He speaks various foreign languages, including English, French, German, Italian, Russian, Spanish, and Serbian.

 Career

-In 1974, Behgjet Pacolli started his career as a foreign language correspondent and deputy director for development at the Textile Enterprise in Gjilan.
-He held this position until 1975 when he once again left Kosovo to move to the West to pursue career opportunities.
+In 1974, Pacolli started his career as a foreign language correspondent and deputy director for development at the Textile Enterprise in Gjilan.
+He held this position until 1975, when he emigrated from Kosovo to move to the West, pursuing career opportunities.

-From 1976 to 1980, Behgjet Pacolli held important management positions in several companies, such as commercial director for regional development of the company Peter Zimmer in Kufstein, Austria, commercial director of Interplastica Project Engineering in Morbio Inf., Switzerland, and afterwards he was named general director at the same company (Interplastica).
+From 1976 to 1980, Pacolli held several senior management positions in multiple companies, including commercial director for the regional development of the company Peter Zimmer in Kufstein, Austria, commercial director of Interplastica Project Engineering in Morbio Inferiore, Switzerland.
+Afterward, he was named general director at the same company (Interplastica).

-In the fall of 1990, he founded Mabetex Project Management, a construction company based in Lugano, Switzerland, which has developed into a large business group now called the Mabetex Group, with interests in construction, banking, insurance, hospital, media, design, etc. From 1992 until 1999, Pacolli's Mabetex worked on several projects in Russia during the Yeltsin era.
+In the fall of 1990, he founded Mabetex Project Management, a construction company based in Lugano, Switzerland, which has developed into a large business group now known as Mabetex Group, with interests in construction, banking, insurance, healthcare, media, design, etc. From 1992 to 1999, Pacolli's Mabetex worked on several projects in Russia during the Yeltsin era.
 The firm renovated the White House in Moscow, the State Duma Building, and the Kremlin.
 Pacolli was later accused of having bribed Yeltsin because he had guaranteed credit cards to the Yeltsin family.
-In early 1999, Swiss authorities opened an investigation and on 22 January 1999 searched the Mabetex office in Lugano, but the federal prosecutor's office dismissed the case against Pacolli in March 1999, as no incriminating evidence was found.
+In early 1999, Swiss authorities opened an investigation and on 22 January 1999 searched the Mabetex office in Lugano; however the federal prosecutor's office dismissed the case against Pacolli in March 1999, as no incriminating evidence was found, partially due to a lack of cooperation from the Russian investigation of Pavel Borodin, the former Head of the Presidential Property Management Department of the Russian Federation.

-At the end of the 1990s, during the Kosovo War, Pacolli organised humanitarian aid and donated money to relief.
-In 1999, he established the Foundation for the Organisation and Reconstruction of Kosovo (FORK) in Lugano.
+At the end of the 1990s, during the Kosovo War, Pacolli organized humanitarian aid and donated money to relief.
+In 1999, he established the Foundation for the Organization and Reconstruction of Kosovo (FORK) in Lugano.
 Later, Pacolli began business activities in Kazakhstan, where he worked with Mabetex in constructing new buildings in Astana.